 Start with Hiragana (or both)

 Hiragana should be your first foundation.
-Even though Katakana may seem easier due to loanwords, Hiragana is much more frequent in real Japanese.
-If possible, study both.
-Understanding the difference between the two makes reading and writing much easier.
+Even though Katakana may look easier because of the loanwords, Hiragana is far more frequent in everyday Japanese.
+If you can, study both.
+Understanding the difference between the two makes reading and writing much easier down the line.

 Make Time

 Organize your routine.
-Set fixed times.
+Set fixed study times.
 If studying is sporadic, your progress will be slow.
-Take it seriously and try to build the habit every day, even if for just a few minutes.
+Take it seriously and try to build the habit every day, even if it is just a few minutes.

 Go Back to Being a Child

-You are relearning the language.
-This requires humility.
-Don’t skip steps.
-Read children’s books, watch cartoons, play with words.
-Your brain needs this kind of basic contact to evolve steadily.
+You are relearning the language, and that takes humility.
+Don't skip steps.
+Read children's books, watch cartoons, play with words.
+Your brain needs that kind of basic contact to evolve steadily.

 Avoid Rōmaji

-Use Rōmaji only as a temporary support.
+Use Rōmaji only as a temporary crutch.
 As soon as you master Hiragana and Katakana, set the Roman alphabet aside.
 Japanese is learned with the Japanese alphabet.
-Use furigana to read kanji and gain more independence.
+Lean on furigana to read kanji and gain more independence.

 Tips for Learning by Writing